Today's Articles

 Team pennant banner

-*The New York Cubans are celebrated this date in 1930.
+*The New York Cubans baseball team is celebrated this date in 1930.
 They were a Negro League baseball team that played during the 1930s and from 1939 to 1950.

 Operating in the Negro leagues, the team occasionally employed white-skinned Hispanic baseball players as well because Hispanics, in general, were largely ignored by the major league baseball teams before Jackie Robinson broke the color barrier in Major League Baseball.
 In 1899, the All Cubans became the first all-Hispanic team to travel to the United States and stage exhibition games against established Negro league powerhouse teams.
 The All Cubans kept traveling to the United States each year until 1905.

 Beginning in 1907, they were replaced by the Cuban Stars, which became accepted as an independent Negro baseball team.
-In 1916, the team was struck by controversies and competition regarding booking, which led to the creation of a new Cuban Star with the same name.
-To differentiate between the two teams, the newer of the two was referred to as the Cuban Stars (East), which was owned by Alex Pompez and competed in the New York City area.
-The older team (which was owned by Abel Linares and Tinti Molina and previously had competed in the New York area) moved to the Midwestern region and became known as the Cuban Stars (West).
+In 1916, the team was struck by controversies and competition regarding booking, which led to creating a new Cuban Star with the same name.
+To differentiate between the two teams, the newer of the two was referred to as the Cuban Stars (East), owned by Alex Pompez and competed in the New York City area.
+The older team (owned by Abel Linares and Tinti Molina and previously had competed in the New York area) moved to the Midwestern region and became known as the Cuban Stars (West).

-About 1930, both Cuban Stars teams folded, but in 1935 Pompez was able to re-create a Cuban team under the new name New York Cubans.
+In 1930, both Cuban Stars teams folded, but in 1935, Pompez re-created a Cuban team under the new name New York Cubans.
 In 1935 and 1936, the New York Cubans called the historic Hinchliffe Stadium in Paterson, New Jersey home.
-Unlike what the team's name may lead some to believe, the team was not composed exclusively of Cuban players; there were players from other Hispanic nationalities and the United States as well.
-In 1941, Perucho Cepeda became the first Puerto Rican to play for the New York Cubans.
-Apart from Cepeda, players from Mexico and the Dominican Republic played for the New York Cubans.
+Unlike what the team's name may lead some to believe, the team was not composed exclusively of Cuban players; there were players from other Hispanic nationalities and the United States.
+1941, Perucho Cepeda became the first Puerto Rican to play for the New York Cubans.
+Apart from Cepeda, Mexico, and the Dominican Republic players played for the New York Cubans.
 From 1941 to 1944, the Cubans had the services of well-known Dominican utility player Tetelo Vargas.

 To become a Professional Athlete